altheapitt/USERNAME.github.io/essays/there-is-such-a-thing-as-a-dumb-question.md

 <img class="ui large right floated image" src="../images/goodquestion1.png">

-## Now, that's more like it!
+## That's more like it!

 Let's show some love for this user!
 With a title like that, it's no wonder this question has been viewed 34,859 times!
+To the right is an example of a great question.
 Short and sweet and with all the basic information needed to help this user with no stress at all, this is a perfect example of how one should ask for help.

 <img class="ui large right floated image" src="../images/goodquestion2.png">